-It’s also recommended to have a Torx screwdriver handy – although it’s not necessary, it makes removing the outter shell of the controller much easier.
+It’s also recommended to have a Torx screwdriver handy – although it’s not necessary and you will damage your case in the process, it makes removing the outer shell of the controller much easier.

 You have to completely dismantle the outer shell and remove solders if you want to get to the circuit boards and buttons.
-It’s a little bit daunting at first, but once you’ve done it, it’s much easier.
+It’s a bit daunting at first, but easier after walking through it a few times.

-The next step in learning how to solder an Xbox One controller is removing remaining solder from the circuitboard.
+The next step in learning how to solder an Xbox One controller is removing the remaining solder from the circuit board.

 You’ll need your controller, a soldering iron, and solder sucker/desoldering pump.

 Set up your circuit board or controller so it’s secure and won’t move (why we recommend the helping hand).

 Next, you’ll want to very carefully place the heated soldering iron on the solder that needs to be removed.
 It will also help to have the solder sucker/desoldering pump in your other hand.